-Here at Air Tech Air Conditioning & Plumbing, we are experts when it comes to indoor air quality.
+Here at Air Tech of Houston AC & Plumbing, we are experts when it comes to indoor air quality.
 Here’s everything you need to know about the difference between allergies and indoor air quality.

 Allergies are very common, especially during the fall and winter months.
 People with allergies mostly experience symptoms such as:

 - Runny nose

 - Watery eyes

 - Nasal congestion

 However, symptoms can vary from person to person.
 Some may experience all of these symptoms or none of them at all.

 For residents of areas like Houston, people will experience allergies symptoms in the winter, particularly in January.
 This is because tree pollen in the air moves a lot at this time of year.
 Trees like Elm, Ash, Juniper, Pine and Oak are the biggest offenders.